yanrs17/Are-You-Really-A-Student-in-UofT/README.md

 - Change &lt;description&gt; into a sentence explaining why the answer is correct.

 ## Todos
-- Show the reason why the answer is correct ("description") for the previous question after clicking on "NEXT"
+✘ Show the reason why the answer is correct ("description") for the previous question after clicking on "NEXT"
-- Add logo and quick response code on the answer page
+- Add logo and quick response code on the score page
 - Add more questions

 ## Troubleshooting
-- "Your score" on the answer page is too low and thus easy to miss.
+✓ "Your score" on the score page is too low and thus easy to miss.